For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Maintenance Grant

-Full-time students from Northern Ireland can apply for a Maintenance Grant to help with living costs and, unlike the Maintenance Loan, it doesn't have to be paid back.
+Full-time students from Northern Ireland and Wales can apply for a Maintenance Grant to help with living costs and, unlike the Maintenance Loan, it doesn't have to be paid back.

 While that's a win, remember any student grant you get means less loan (you can't max out both cash pots unless you're entitled to the Special Support Grant).